 MIG 7

-This documentation page is a markdown summary/copy of parts of the Xilinx MIG 7 Series user guide documentation that can be found here.
-I find this useful to have for checking how to interface with the MIG 7, but also as context for LLM prompts to spot issues with my mock/implementation/connection.
+This documentation page is a markdown summary/copy of parts of the Xilinx MIG 7 Series user guide documentation that can be found from the Xilinx website.
+I find this useful to have for checking how to interface with the MIG 7.

 MIG 7 Interface Signals